pepicrft/ppineraes-old/posts/2015-10-27-functional-is-about-functions.md

 ---
 layout: post
 title: Functional is about functions (Swift)
-excerpt: "Quick introduction to what Functional Programming in Swift is from the simple perspective of functions"
+excerpt: 'Quick introduction to what Functional Programming in Swift is from the simple perspective of functions'
 modified: 2015-10-27
 tags: [functional, functions, programming, reactive, swift]
 ---

 Since Swift 2.0 was launched this term has become very popular.
 You attend conferences and this is usually the topic most of the people talk about.
 You see people even struggling for its use in their apps, really overwhelming for it.
 Why?
-It’s **something that can be easily done with Swift but it’s not something new** *(a lot of languages where already offering fully functional paradigms before)*
+It’s **something that can be easily done with Swift but it’s not something new** _(a lot of languages where already offering fully functional paradigms before)_

 > Ey Pedro!
 Do you use functional in your apps?
 I wanna start using it, I’m watching a lot of talks and reading a couple of books.
 What do you think about?
 Should I use it?

 ## Maths

 Functions is not anything new, back in the school we were told that a function is something that has some input arguments or variables and after some operations they return a value.
 From the Engineer perspective I was told that these was systems or black boxes that depend on an input stream of data and the output only depends on the input in each instance (no feedback cycle systems)

 > f(x, y) = x + y